dsandor/pgcompare/README.md

 instead shows the changes between two database schemas.  `Tables` and `Functions` are currently the only schema objects that are compared.

+The application's shell is based on the [electron](http://electron.atom.io/) project.
+The UI is presented using [AngularJS](https://angularjs.org/).